-Typically, a PSC is any person who:
+Typically, a person with significant control is anyone who:

 - holds more than 25% of the company’s voting rights

-For companies with multiple shareholders, only those members with the highest percentage of shareholdings or certain rights will be PSCs – minority shareholders who hold less than 25% of the company’s stock or voting rights will not be PSCs.
+For companies with multiple shareholders, only those members with the highest percentage of shareholdings or certain rights are classed as PSCs.
+Minority shareholders who hold less than 25% of the company’s shares or voting rights are not PSCs.

-The role and responsibilities of a company secretary are wide ranging and typically include:
+The role and responsibilities of a company secretary are wide-ranging and typically include:

-- Organising meetings of the directors and shareholders
+- Organising board meetings and general meetings

 - Overseeing and advising directors on matters of corporate governance and compliance